yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcribbonbuttonsgroup-class.md

 ### <a name="parameters"></a>Parametry
  [in] *pCategory*
- Wskaźnik do kategorii nadrzędnej, aby ustawić (grupy z kartami w formantów wstążki są nazywane kategorii).
+ Wskaźnik do kategorii nadrzędnej, aby ustawić (grupy z kartami w formanty wstążki są nazywane kategorii).

 ### <a name="remarks"></a>Uwagi